 At Mines, Dr. Jackson’s research group focuses on concentrated solar energy, high-temperature energy storage, and solid-oxide electrochemical systems.
 Dr. Jackson has led several research efforts on both reactive and inert oxide particles for high-temperature energy storage for concentrating solar power applications.
 He has published broadly on materials and processes for high-temperature catalysis and electrochemistry for a range of energy conversion applications.
 His group looks at a wide scale of phenomena from fundamental material characterization and modeling to full-scale system design and optimization.
 Dr. Jackson received his PhD from Cornell University where he performed research on liquid fuel combustion.
 After his PhD, he worked at Precision Combustion Inc. where he led research and development efforts on catalytic reactors for low-NOx combustion and catalytic ignition in various applications.

 Brown Hall W470C

 - High-Temperature Energy Conversion and Storage (Hi-TECS) research group

 - Center Affiliations: Colorado Fuel Cell Center, Center for Space Resources, Advanced Energy Systems interdisciplinary graduate program

 - High-temperature redox cycles for concentrated solar energy storage and renewable fuel production

-- Characterization of particle-based receivers for concentrated solar power
+- Characterization and design of particle-based heat exchangers and receivers for concentrated solar power

 - Development and validation of detailed models of intermediate-temperature solid oxide fuel cells